-Note: In the permission dialog for projects, there are tabs for each content type (Projects, Workbooks, Data Sources, Ask Data Lenses, Metrics and—if you have the Data Management Add-on—Data Roles and Flows).
+Note: In the permission dialog for projects, there are tabs for each content type: Projects, Workbooks, Data Sources, Data Roles, Flows, Ask Data Lenses, Metrics and—if you have the Data Management—Virtual Connections, Databases, and Tables.
+(Virtual connections were added in Tableau Server 2021.4 and Tableau Cloud December 2021.
+Databases and tables were added in Tableau Server 2022.3 and Tableau Cloud October 2022.)
 When a permission rule is added, the default for all capabilities across all content types is Unspecified.
 To allow or deny capabilities for each content type, you must go to each tab in turn.
 In the permission dialog for a specific piece of content, there are no tabs and the permission rules only apply to that piece of content.

 Templates group sets of capabilities that are often assigned together based on common user scenarios, View, Explore, Publish, and Administer.
-Assigning a template sets its included capabilities to Allowed, with the rest left as Unspecified.
+When you assign a template, its included capabilities are set to Allowed, with the rest left as Unspecified.
 The templates are cumulative, so the Explore template includes everything from the View template plus additional capabilities.
 All content also has a template for None (which sets all capabilities to unspecified) and Denied (which sets all capabilities to denied).

 Templates are meant to be a starting point and can be adjusted after they are applied.
 Capabilities can also be granted or denied without using a template at all.
-In both cases, the template column will then show Custom.
+In both cases, the template column then shows Custom.

 Copy and paste permissions